Diversity-Augmented Negative Sampling for Implicit Collaborative Filtering: Diverse Negative Sampling

-To ensure the sampled set $D_u$ has the same cardinality as the hard negative set, i.e., $|D_u| = |H_u|$, we set $k=|H_u|$.
-For computational efficiency, we adopt a greedy approximation (MAP inference) of exact $k$-DPP sampling based on Cholesky updates~\cite{gillenwater2012near}.
-As a result, our augmented sampling procedure ensures that the chosen sample set $D_u$ is \emph{internally diverse}, due to the determinant-based $k$-DPP structure promoting dissimilar items, and \emph{externally dissimilar} to the hard negatives set $H_u$, through the penalisation in $\widetilde{L}_{D_u}$.
+By using $k$-DPP with $k = |H_u^{(t+1)}|$, rather than vanilla DPP, we ensure that our set $D_u^{(t+1)}$ sampled from $C_u^{(t)}$ has the same cardinality as the hard negatives set $H_u^{(t+1)}$.
+To avoid any overlap between $D_u^{(t+1)}$ and $H_u^{(t+1)}$, we explicitly remove all the items from the cache $C_u^{(t)}$ that are already present in $H_u^{(t+1)}$.
+For computational efficiency, we adopt a greedy approximation of exact $k$-DPP sampling based on Cholesky updates~\cite{gillenwater2012near}.
+Consequently, our bespoke sampling approach ensures that the resulting set $D_u^{(t+1)}$ is \emph{diverse within itself} because of how $k$-DPP works as well as \emph{distinct from the hard negatives set $H_u^{(t+1)}$} thanks to our custom kernel function $\widetilde{\kappa}$. $D_u^{(t+1)}$ thus provides high-quality diverse items that complement the hard negatives, allowing them to enrich the training data of each user as we explain in the \emph{synthetic negatives generation} step.

-To avoid overlap, we explicitly exclude all items in $H_u$ from the cache $C_u$ when constructing $D_u$.
-The final result is a recycled set of negative samples $D_u$ for user $u$, containing high-quality, mutually diverse items that complement the hard negatives.
-They are used by the next module to enrich the training dataset for each user.